 The goal of our Foundation is to preserve the individual experiences of those who witnessed the most devastating conflict known to man and to hopefully, pass on the lessons learned from World War II to a new generation.

 We also seek, through educational outreach, to honor those who showed great examples of dedication, sacrifice, and courage during one of the most horrific time periods in history.

 We do hope you will support our mission and honor those who still remain, while also recognizing the cost paid by those who did not come home or were caught up in the path of World War II.
 Time is critical.

-A special thank you to the World War II Foundation’s Global Spokesperson actor Jon Seda (below), who portrayed Medal of Honor recipient Sgt.
-John Basilone in HBO’s “The Pacific” series and starred in NBC’s hit show Chicago P.D.
-(Photo).
+A special thank you to the World War II Foundation’s Global Spokespersons, actor Jon Seda, who portrayed Medal of Honor recipient Sgt.
+John Basilone in HBO’s “The Pacific” series and starred in NBC’s hit show Chicago P.D. and now La Brea on NBC (Photo) and Kyle Chandler-Friday Night Lights, Catch 22, Zero Dark Thirty, Argo (Photo).

 “Documentary filmmaker Tim Gray is America’s preeminent storyteller of those Tom Brokaw famously called “The Greatest Generation” — the American women and men of World War II who, at the cost of much blood and treasure, helped defeat fascism, the despicable movement responsible for an estimated 60 million or more deaths, including 6 million in the Holocaust.”